Eternity is rushing towards us.

 You and everyone else must be ready.

 Do you ever find yourself being thankful for your upbringing?
-Maybe you were not raised exactly how you wanted to be raised, but you can you still be thankful.
+Maybe you were not raised exactly how you wanted to be raised, but you can still be thankful.

 We received this Facebook message the other day from someone who is thankful for how things have turned out for him in the end: